As Interest Rates Drop, It’s Time to Rethink Your Savings and Debt

 • Prepare to consolidate debt.
 Some people use a personal loan to pay off and consolidate other debts, and rate cuts could lead to lower personal loan rates.
 Figure out how much you'd need to borrow and how low your personal loan's rate would need to be for consolidation to be a good idea.

-Even if the federal funds rate starts to drop, interest rates will be much higher than they were a few years ago, and refinancing older debts might not make sense.
+Even if the federal funds rate continues to drop, interest rates will still likely be higher than they were a few years ago, and refinancing older debts might not make sense.
 But you could still look into other ways to save, such as using a balance transfer credit card that offers an introductory 0% APR.

 Learn more >> How to Get Out of Debt